About

 EDUCATION

-A native Californian, Holly majored in music performance and philosophy at Wheaton Conservatory of Music in Illinois.
-She then took on the role of Artist-Educator at Madison Creative Arts Program in Wisconsin, preparing interdisciplinary music lessons while studying topics like educational psychology and strategies of inclusion in the instrumental-music-education certification program at the University of Wisconsin-Madison.
+Holly earned a Bachelor of Music degree in flute performance and philosophy at Wheaton Conservatory of Music in Illinois.
+She taught as an Artist-Educator in the Madison Creative Arts Program in Wisconsin, preparing interdisciplinary music lessons while at the same time studying topics like educational psychology and strategies of inclusion in the instrumental Music Education certification program at the University of Wisconsin-Madison.

 With over twenty years of experience in teaching music lessons, Holly is a passionate promoter of communal music-making, leading her to co-found and direct the independent, non-audition Oakhurst Community Choir in Decatur, Georgia, USA, before moving to Switzerland.